Helping recruitment agencies up their game

 Apart from my interest in the sector, there’s a lot THP brings to the table.
 We’ve got the expertise that comes with being a top accountancy firm, but our smaller size and flexible structure means that we’re very hands on and have a more personal approach.

-In my experience, up-and-coming recruitment firms prefer to work with accountancy practices that like to get closely involved, offer something a bit different and are likely to be there for the long haul.
+In my experience, up-and-coming recruitment agencies prefer to work with accountancy practices that like to get closely involved, offer something a bit different and are likely to be there for the long haul.
 It’s a case of recruiters wanting an accountancy partner that will grow with their business.

 So they’re looking for quality accountants who are ‘people people’?